 conversion depends on the soil temperature and the available moisture.
 Because of the risk of ammonia loss during this conversion, the use of urea requires

 extra attention.
 Urea is mainly used in regions of Southern Europe, France and large parts of Germany in the cultivation of the most common agricultural crops.

-Download the product brochure for more information.
+Download this brochure about fertilizers and OCI for more information.

 Information sheets and brochures containing technical data and safety information are available for our fertilizers.